Choosing payment methods

 - Money order payments – a money order is tells a bank, credit union, building society or post office to pay you money.
 Unlike cheques, money orders are prepaid.
 Money orders can’t bounce due to insufficient funds since they are prepaid, but they can bounce due to others problem, such as suspected fraud.

 - Gift cards and vouchers – gift cards and vouchers can increase sales around special occasions such as Christmas and birthdays.
-They can also increase your sales and help promote your brand while helping to bring in new customers and expand your customer base.
+They can also help promote your brand while helping to bring in new customers.
+In some states gift cards or gift vouchers are valid for longer periods and businesses will need to honour the purchase if it’s within that period.

 - Bitcoin and digital currencies – digital currencies are similar to money.
 Use them to buy and sell goods and services in exchange markets.
 However, businesses don’t have to accept digital currency as payment as it isn’t a legal tender.
 The value of digital currency can change more quickly than traditional currency.
 To read more, consider the risks associated with digital currencies.